oracle-livelabs/oci-migration/ecc-hol/query/register-ecc-instance.md

   4. <b>s\_ecc\_conf\_update</b> - A flag to update the ecc.conf file.
 If Oracle Enterprise Command Center Framework is enabled, use this variable to specify whether the ecc.conf file should be updated.
 The default value is true, which means ecc.conf will be updated during every AutoConfig run.
 To retain the contents of ecc.conf, such as when you are enabling TLS for the Oracle Enterprise Command Center Framework installation, set this variable to false.
  ![Image alt text](images/autoconfig.png)

- * Open terminal and then run AutoConfig.
+ * Open EBS terminal and then run AutoConfig.
 For running Autoconfig you need to first source the EBS running edition using below command
  <pre><button class="copy-button" title="Copy text to clipboard">Copy</button><code class="hljs apache"><span class="copy-code"><span class="hljs-attribute">source /u01/install/APPS/EBSapps.env run
 </span></code></pre></li>